teleconsys/.github/profile/README.md

 <br>

 **Cyronclad** is a distributed platform for IoT devices.
 It empowers IoT systems through the Web3 paradigm.
-The combination of Distributed Ledger Technologies, Decentralized Identifiers, Smart Contracts, and cryptography enables the potential of the M2M economy, offering benefits in terms of security and maintenance of IoT systems.
+The combination of DLTs, Decentralized Identifiers, Smart Contracts, and cryptography enables the potential of the M2M economy, offering benefits in terms of security and maintenance of IoT systems.

 <br>